datacarpentry/image-processing/episodes/04-drawing.md

 > Your task is to write some code that will produce a mask that will
 > mask out everything except for the wells.
 > To help with this, you should use the text file `data/centers.txt` that contains
-> the (x, y) coordinates of the centre of each of the 96 wells in this image.
+> the (cx, ry) coordinates of the centre of each of the 96 wells in this image.
 > You may assume that each of the wells has a radius of 16 pixels.
 >
 > Your program should produce output that looks like this: